merklejerk/flex-contract/README.md

 details) that resolves to the transaction receipt, once the transaction is mined.

-By default, transactions will be signed by the account associated with `web3.eth.defaultAccount` or `web3.eth.getAccounts()[0]`.
+By default, transactions will be signed by the wallet associated with `web3.eth.defaultAccount` or `web3.eth.getAccounts()[0]`.
 You can override the caller by either passing the `from` or `key` option.
-The `from` option will let the provider sign the transaction from an unlocked account, as usual.
+The `from` option will let the provider sign the transaction from an unlocked wallet, as usual.
-But, the `key` option will *self-sign* the transaction with the private key provided, allowing you to transact from any account you have the private keys to.
+But, the `key` option will *self-sign* the transaction with the private key provided, allowing you to transact from any wallet you have the private keys to.

 Note that user initiated transactions do not return meaningful values in